/ pronounced SANG-ha /

 All sessions 5-6:30 PM

-Location: Primary Penn Station (30th between 7th & 8th)
+Location: Primary - Penn Station (a cozy + beautiful co-working space on 30th between 7th & 8th)

 Monthly gathering for meditation and sharing

 Facebook group, to share how your practice is going and coordinating going to retreats, classes, etc. with other Sunday Sangha friends